-Sometimes, the amount of ingredients within the cosmetic industry can be overwhelming.
+Sometimes, the number of ingredients within the cosmetic industry can be overwhelming.

-This article looks at the two groups of cosmetic chemicals, used in formulations, so you can get a better understanding, of how ingredients found in skin care products work.
+There are two groups of cosmetic chemicals, used in formulations which we look at below, so you can get a better understanding, of how ingredients found in skin care products work.

-These are cosmetic ingredients used to help the product spread and preserve, that affect the feel and look of a product.
+These are cosmetic ingredients used to help the product spread and preserve, which affect the feel and look of a product.

 A spreading agent such as an emulsion is a functional ingredient.
 Parabens and preservatives are also considered functional agents.

 These ingredients help to create physiological changes within the skin tissues.